CrossGL/crossgl-docs/source/translator.rst

 **Metal:** Optimized for macOS and iOS, Metal delivers efficient and low-overhead graphics performance, tailored to Apple’s hardware.

-**Vulkan:** A versatile API for cross-platform development, Vulkan supports a range of operating systems, including Linux and Android, offering high-performance graphics and compute capabilities.

 **OpenGL:** A widely-used, cross-platform API, OpenGL offers broad compatibility and ease of use for developing graphics applications